veelo/gettext/readme.md

 There are various tools to do this, from dedicated stand-alone editors, editor plugins or modes, web applications to command line utilities.

 Currently my presonal favourite is [Poedit](https://poedit.net/).
 You open the template, select the target language and start translating with real-time suggestions from various online translation engines.
 Or you let the AI give it its best effort and translate all messages at once, before reviewing the problematic ones (requires subscription).
-It supports marking translations that need work and adding notes to translations.
+It supports marking translations that need work and adding notes.

 ## Updating translations manually